 Treatment Options

-Your vet will first want to do a rectal examination to look for all of the above-mentioned clinical signs.
-Once verified they will then want to do a biopsy of the tumor A blood test to look at blood calcium levels may also be completed as low blood calcium levels can be an indicator of this condition.
+Your vet will first want a rectal examination to look for all the above-mentioned clinical signs.
+Once verified, they will want to do a tumor biopsy.
+A blood test to look at blood calcium levels may also be completed, as low blood calcium levels can indicate this condition.

 The calcium levels are…